fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 }
 ```

-Because _friendOf_ is not a field of <i>Person</i>-objects on the database, we have to create a resolver for it, which can solve this issue.
+Because _friendOf_ is not a field of <i>Person</i> objects on the database, we have to create a resolver for it, which can solve this issue.
 Let's first create a resolver that returns an empty list:

 ```js
 Person: {